avillemin/Database-Management/README.md

 Assignment realized at IITD.
 Subject :

-1. Implement a KD-tree for any arbitrary dimension up to 20.
+1. Implement a **KD-tree for any arbitrary dimension up to 20**.
 Obviously, you should ensure your implementation is as fast as possible.
 You may also assume that each dimension takes only non-negative values, i.e., no dimension of a point contains a value less than 0.